Manage the API and runtime versions of App Service authentication

 From the version endpoint

-You can also hit /.auth/version endpoint on an app also to view the current middleware version that the app is running on.
-It will resemble the following example output:
+You can also hit the /.auth/version endpoint on an app to view the current middleware version that the app is running on.
+The output will look similar to the following:

 {